Nuclear Packaging Graduate Program

 All the required courses and most of the electives for these programs were developed with support from the US Department of Energy (DOE) Packaging Certification Program (PCP).
 They are offered at these DOE National laboratories, over one or two-week periods.

 - Savannah River National Laboratory, in South Carolina

-The DOE PCP publishes the schedule and coursefees for these national laboratory classes at its Packaging University website.
-Students who enroll, pay the lab fee, and successfully complete a course will earn a certificate of completion from the lab offing the class.
+The DOE PCP publishes the schedule and course fees for these national laboratory classes at its Packaging University website.
+Students who enroll, pay the lab fee, and successfully complete a course will earn a certificate of completion from the lab offering the class.
 If students wish to earn University of Nevada, Reno graduate credit for a course, they must additionally enroll at University of Nevada, Reno (and pay a $60 fee), pay a University of Nevada, Reno course fee ($450/unit), and successfully pass the course.
 Currently there are 14 national laboratory courses available for graduate credit.

 Students who wish to earn one of the graduate certificates must also enroll in that certificate program, complete each required and elective course with a C grade or better, and complete the full 9-unit curriculum in 6 years or less with an average grade of B or better.

 The Nuclear Packaging Program Enrollment manual describes the full enrollment process.
 Students must complete the course enrollment process before the first day of class.

 Early career professionals and university students who are working in the nuclear packaging, transportation security and safeguards, or related fields as an employee or intern are eligible to earn 3-units of elective credits toward the graduate certificates by completing NP 640 - Nuclear Packaging Internships.
 This unique opportunity is as supervised independent use of engineering skills for professional project planning, performance, and communications, conducted under the guidance of a site supervisor and University of Nevada, Reno faculty member.

 Program Background and Goals